-The £12.3m restoration of Darlington Hippodrome includes the addition of wheelchair spaces on all levels and two lifts to provide access to all levels both front and back of house.
+The £12.3m restoration of Darlington Hippodrome included the addition of wheelchair spaces on all levels and two lifts to provide access to all levels both front and back of house.
 We regret that wheelchair spaces cannot be booked online; please contact the box office to book.

 A dropped counter is available at the Hippodrome box office and bar.

-There will be a drop-off point located on Tannery Yard.
+There is point located on Tannery Yard.

 Accessible toilets are located on every level.